-All traders in the forex market eventually come across technical analysis.
+All traders in the forex market eventually come across technical analysis for forex trading signals.
 In the quest to get more accurate facts about the market, most traders resolve to use technical analysis methods in order to move forward with the trade.
 Technical analysis is the examination of currencies in the trading chart with the goal to identify price patterns which can give a hint on the direction of price.
 There are numerous tools used for technical analysis.
 Technical analysis in the forex market, therefore, relies on data that has been recorded over time.
 Let us delve into the core principles of technical analysis in the forex market.

 Support and Resistance in Technical Analysis